Chapter 17:

 The Ruby Oracle

-Rionriv huffed as she plopped back into her chair and swiped her drink from the table.
+Rionriv's intense glare never departed from me as she huffed, plopping back into the booth and swiping her drink from the table.
 Taking a swig, she waved her hand at me.

 “Not really telling the future, but fine.
 Just know, if I’m not impressed, I’m walking.”

-With a sigh of relief, I quickly scanned my three participants.
-It was just like creating a character in my world.
-I needed to use broad strokes—always start with more general things before narrowing them down.
+With a sigh of relief, I quickly scanned the three participants of my upcoming mentalist performance.
+Slowing my breathing, I centred myself.
+This was nothing more than creating a character in my world.
+I needed to use broad strokes.
+First, touching on places and traits—the more general things before narrowing them down.
 But who to begin with?

-That was when I saw the elf girl looking up at me.
+That was when I saw the distracted elf girl, who now looked up at me curiously.
 As our eyes met, she immediately shied away.

 “Aesandoral Thantossa, correct?”
-I began, drawing her attention back and flashing a boyish smile at her.
+I began, drawing her attention back and flashing a boyish smile in her direction.

 “A what?”
 Rionriv cut in.

-Hush!”
-I silenced her.
 “That is, unless you’re non-traditional.
 Thantossa, Thantossa, why is that familiar?
 Wait, no way!
-First Knight Thantossa.
-Ah, that must make you a resident of Goodshore.
-A girl from Goodshore…you must not be a first child, unless—”
+First Knight Thantossa from the...ah, you must be a resident of the Druidic nation of Goodshore.
+But as a daughter of Goodshore…you must not be a first child.
+Unless—”

 Snapping my fingers for suspense, I pointed to her.

 Aesandoral was staring at me, mouth agape.
-She began to blush as she hid her face behind her mug.
+Her blushing cheeks had grown tomato red as she hid her face behind the living mug once more.

 “You know so much.
 I don’t think I’ve ever told anyone any of that.”
 She mumbled to herself.

 “What?”
 Rionriv exploded from beside her.
-“You’ve totally told plenty of people that stuff before.”
+“You’ve totally told plenty of people that stuff before.
+You’re literally always going on about shirking responsibilities.”

 “Oh yeah, I guess.”
-She giggled in response, sipping her drink.
+She giggled in response as though she had forgotten that simple fact before sipping her drink.

 Turning towards my next participant, I glanced Sharzin up and down.